Corey Wedlock

 Corey Wedlock (born 15 June 1996) is an international Australian lawn and indoor bowler.
+He reached a career high ranking of world number 2 in June 2024.

 Bowls career

 Corey made his international debut in 2017 and has twice won the pairs with Nathan Pedersen at the Hong Kong International Bowls Classic in 2015 and 2016.

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

 In 2021, Wedlock won the delayed triples title with Gary Kelly and Brendan Aquilina at the delayed Australian National Bowls Championships.
 The following day he also won the fours title with Aquilina, Jamie Turner and Aaron Teys.

 In 2022, he competed in the men's pairs and the men's fours at the 2022 Commonwealth Games.